 If you ask any person, they can probably come up with a least one or two "problems" they encounter while using e-mail.
 The co-founders of Cloud City Labs were no different.
 The platform in more recent years has become the app you love to hate (but you can't live without).

 The ubiquity of and the protocol which e-mail uses is most responsible for the the slow progress we've seen to the platform.
 When you have to rely on the same old tracks to move your freight, you have little in the way of ability to innovate.
 At CCL, we knew to enable some of the changes we wanted to make we'd have to jump the tracks.
 Though we first needed to know which direction to point ourselves.

 Upon joining the team, there had been no formal research done.
 Given a condensed timeline, I choose to focus on talking with e-mail power users.
-I surveyed and recruited individuals for interviews, who spent more than 3 hours a day using e-mail, managed other individuals and who believed e-mail inhibited aspects of their formal job.
+I recruited individuals for interviews, who spent more than 3 hours a day using e-mail, managed other individuals and who believed e-mail inhibited aspects of their formal job.

 Utilizing pain points identified in the interviews, I created a survey that I sent out to a broader group of individuals to evaluate these initial findings to help decide which areas our focus should be given to.